homebound-team/graphql-typescript-response-factories/README.markdown

 # graphql-typescript-response-factories

-This `graphql-code-generator` plugin makes small helper functions for creating react-apollo mock responses for testing client-side GraphQL code.
+This `graphql-code-generator` plugin generates factory methods for the react-apollo `MockedResponse`s that are used for testing client-side GraphQL code.

 I.e. for a given query like: